sf-wdi-25/notes/week-03-ajax-json-express/day-02-ajax/dusk-get-post/update-destroy.md

 ## Update and show changes

-If we need to make some changes we'll `POST` to the same endpoint in order to `UPDATE` the attributes we need to change.
+If we need to make some changes we'll `PUT` to the same endpoint in order to _update_ the attributes we need to change.

 ```js
 $.ajax({